ironclad logo

 • Audit trails

 When you use a digital document management system, the challenges of implementing such fundamental features decrease dramatically.
-In addition, as opposed to physical paper methods, you’ll find that digital document management provides efficiency, cost reduction, compliance, and auditing capabilities.
+As opposed to physical paper methods, digital document management provides efficiency, cost reduction, compliance, and auditing capabilities that simply aren’t possible with filing cabinets and email threads.

 What is CLM?

-CLM software makes contract location and internal document management more accessible, including document design, development, and execution.
-It provides all the solutions to these issues in one convenient package.
+Document management becomes even more powerful when it’s integrated into a comprehensive contract management strategy.
+Contract lifecycle management (CLM), enabled by dedicated CLM software, makes contract location and internal document management more accessible, including document design, development, and execution.
+It provides all these solutions in a single, integrated platform.
 A proper CLM platform contains the elements you need to resolve drafting questions, edit between various company levels, and send changes in documents to multiple individuals.

 The importance of document management

-Document management within CLM combines the following features into one platform:
+Document management within CLM unifies these essential capabilities into a single platform:

 Your organization needs to track each document change.
 Document management ensures that everyone involved is working with the same document and that it ends up in the right hands with all updated changes in place.